robertgosz/LapTimer/README.md

 - Raspberry receives the message stores it
 - Web application shows table with lap times

-1. CarModule
+1. CarModule - status:implemented
+Arduino mini pro hardware, powered from BEC or lipo.
-Sends messages when finish line crossing is triggered by a sensor.
+Module messages when finish line crossing is triggered by a sensor.
-Radio communication is working.
+Radio communication working.
+Triggering sensors work great (Vishay 38kHz IR sensor).
-Triggering sensors are not implemented yet.

-2. Receiver
+2. Receiver - status:implemented
 Simple C++ code to take care of the radio messages transmission and validation.
-When a valid message is received then an event is created and car and time info should be posted to the RESTful Web API to collect line crossings and times.
+When a valid message is received then an event is created and car and time info is posted to the REST service to collect line crossings and times.
 Message validation is implemented.
-HTTP POST to be done.
+POST works reliably using cUrl.

-3. WebApp
+3. WebApp - partially:implemented

 a) server - REST API for receiver and Web interface client.
-Should listen for events posted by receiver, store them in database and offer a nice API for the GUI application.
+Listens for events posted by receiver and stores them in the database.
-NOT IMPLEMENTED
-Planned technology stack: Node.js, Express, Sqlite
+Get request at "/" returns index.html with an Angular app.
+Results and administration API to be done.

-b) gui - Web application to be a nice simple interface showing cars and their lap times and allowing configured race timing (race duration, driver names...)
+b) gui - Web application to be a nice simple interface showing lap times.
-NOT IMPLEMMENTED
-Planned solution: Angular.js app using REST service as data source.
+Race and simple mode planned.
+Car names and race parameters configuration also to be implemmented.

+4. Finish line transmitter
+Transmitter not implemmented.
+Planned use of Arduino mini with 38kHz PWM signal and IR diode.
+Currently a TV/AV equipment remote controller is used for test purposes and works good.

+5. Web technology stack:
+Node.js, Bower, Express, Sqlite3, Angular.js, UIBootstrap